April 1, 2021

 Online vs In-Person Associate Degrees in Healthcare Administration

-Part Three Bachelor’s Degree in Healthcare Administration
+Part Three Bachelor of Healthcare Administration Degree

 There are two types of bachelor's degree programs for healthcare administration:

-1. Bachelor of Arts (BA)
+1. A Bachelor of Arts (BA) degree focuses on humanities and social sciences

-2. Bachelor of Science (BS)
+2. A Bachelor of Science (BS) degree focuses on cultivating technical skills

-Upon earning a bachelor’s degree, individuals will be able to analyze financial and economic data, enhance operations through strategic planning, and assess healthcare policies and procedures for efficiency and ethical considerations.
+Bachelor's degree graduates can analyze financial and economic data, enhance operations through strategic planning, and assess healthcare policies and procedures for efficiency and ethical considerations.

 >>Related: Bachelor’s in Healthcare Administration Degree Guide